bgrand-ch/nativescript-build-release/README.md

 # NativeScript Build Release

-A NativeScript utility to simplify the "tns build --release" command to quickly create an Android or iOS package.
+A NativeScript utility to simplify the _tns build --release_ command to quickly create an Android or iOS package.
 Currently available on MacOS and Linux.

 ## Getting Started